DanMaklen/dmSpellLearning/Readme.md

 ## Compatability
 - No compatbility patch required for new spell tomes added by other mods mods
 - Does not touch any spell tome or spell records.
 So should be compatible with any mods that alter those records.
+- This mod uses various keywords to do calclate the modifiers.
+It shouldn't be much of an issue compatability wise though.

 ## Ideas & Future Improvements
 - College of Winterhold Quest based Buffs